Torh-21/alx-system_engineering-devops/README.md

-Project readme for alx-system_engineering-devops
+This is the README file for the alx-system_engineering-devops project.
-This contains scripts that can be used in shell